Takeaways

 The short answer is - it depends.
 Who pays the escrow fees for the real estate transaction depends on how the fee structure is negotiated.
 In some real estate markets, the seller and buyer agree to split the escrow fees.
 In other markets, the buyer or the seller exclusively pays for escrow fees.
 Ultimately, who pays for the escrow account should be negotiated before you make an offer on a house so that you know the total transaction cost.

-Smart Money -> 7 Items to Consider Before Buying Your First Home
+Read This First: 7 Items to Consider Before Buying Your First Home

-Why To Use an Escrow Account
+Why Use an Escrow Account?

 An escrow account helps you spread costs that are due annually over a monthly payment schedule.
 In essence, an escrow account is a helpful budgeting tool because it assists in scheduling periodic payments towards an annual cost.
 Most people have difficulty forcing themselves to save for a lump sum payment.